13-Methyltetradecanoic acid

-13-Methyltetradecanoic acid (13-MTD) is a fatty acid known to induce apoptosis or “programmed cell death” of certain human cancer cells.
+13-Methyltetradecanoic acid (13-MTD) is a fatty acid known to induce apoptosis (a form of programmed cell death) of certain human cancer cells.
 13-MTD was originally purified from a soy fermentation product and can be chemically synthesized; however, the synthesized form contains the same biological property of its natural form.

 Background

 Decades ago, Pentagenic Pharmaceuticals (Diamond Bar, CA) engineered a soy fermentation product named Yang Zhen Hua 851 through a process of bacterial fermentation.
 Beginning in 1985, thousands of cancer patients have accepted Yang Zhen Hua 851 as an alternative to traditional chemotherapy and experienced improvements in their health and clinical conditions.
 Once exclusive to China, the soy fermentation product is now used in the United States.